Alex Webster (gridiron football): Regular season

+Playoffs

 NFL coaching career

 Webster eventually became an assistant Giant coach under Allie Sherman, and was promoted to head coach in September 1969.
 He was named UPI NFL Coach of the Year in 1970, as the Giants finished second in the NFC East at 9–5–0, but a 2–11–1 record in 1973 forced him to resign after five seasons.
 His overall Giant coaching record was 29 wins, 40 losses, and one tie.
 His successors, Bill Arnsbarger and John McVay, had similar outcomes as the team struggled through the 1970s.